 What is Wet Lens?

 A wet lens also called add-on lenses add macro and wide-angle ability.
 It is any lens that can be attached or removed from the camera while underwater.
 The glass elements of the lenses are sealed but the junction point between the camera housing and the lens is filled with water.
-The lenses can be macro- for shooting small objects or wide angle for shooting large objects.
+The lenses can be macro- for shooting small objects or wide-angle for shooting large objects.

 A wide-angle lens is a lens attached to either the camera or underwater housing, which allows a very close approach to large subjects.
 Without a wide-angle lens, underwater photographs of large subjects will have poor color and contrast.
 The macro lens is a lens attached to either the camera or underwater housing, which allows an underwater photographer to get very close to small subjects.

 Wet lenses can be added and removed underwater.
 There are several ways to attach a wet lens to your camera, including a bayonet mount, a “quick adapt”, and a 67mm screw mount.

-As for the DSLR cameras, their housing is provided with different ports, you can choose the suitable one that can accommodate your lens.
+As for the DSLR cameras, their housing is provided with different ports, so you can choose the suitable one that can accommodate your lens.
 Underwater SLR housings usually have interchangeable lens ports.
 Generally, manufacturers offer a variety of flat ports, dome ports, and extension rings.

 Large objects and general scenery should be photographed using a wide-angle lens if possible, and small objects should be photographed using a close-focusing macro lens.
 Normal practice is to use flat ports for macro and other lenses of relatively long focal length and to use a hemispherical dome port for wide-angle lenses.